Alexander (Sasha) Frid

 • Serves on a charitable foundation raising money for cancer research.

-• Published author of numerous articles in various legal and academic fields, including database security legislation compliance, financial fraud, money laundering, foreign relations, cultural property protection, and repatriation and international law.
+• Published author of numerous articles in various legal and academic fields, including database security legislation compliance, financial fraud, money laundering, foreign relations, cultural property protection, repatriation, and international law.